SwitchCraftCC/sc-docs/src/faq/sc3-dump.md

 - The archive only includes **claims that you own**.
 If you were just trusted in a claim (including manager trust), you will not receive the computers in that claim.
-  - If there is a computer in a claim that you do not own that you would like access to, please contact the claim owner to run `/sc2dump` and find the computer for you.
+  - If there is a computer in a claim that you do not own that you would like access to, please contact the claim owner to run `/sc3dump` and find the computer for you.
-  - Wolf Mall computers are not included in the dump.
+  - Cat Mall and Coconut Mall computers are not included in the dump.
 - <b class="red-text">Do not share the .zip file or dump link with anyone</b>, as they may contain sensitive information such as Krist passwords, private keys, and API tokens.
-- The archive link will expire after 24 hours, but you can run `/sc2dump` again to get a new link.
+- The archive link will expire after 24 hours, but you can run `/sc3dump` again to get a new link.
 - Empty computers will be listed in the index, but will not have a folder in the archive.
 - **Extract the .zip file fully** before trying to open `index.html` in your browser.
 - [WinRAR](https://www.rarlab.com/download.htm) or [7-Zip](https://www.7-zip.org) is recommended to extract the archive